HoundStir1007/g9-cd-archiver/Pass_the_Baton/Pass_the_Baton/readme.txt

 ## Important Notes

 *   The script assumes it's being run from the project's root directory.
-*   The updates made to `baton.md` and `baton_archive.md` during a run are **not** automatically committed by that same run.
+*   The updates made to `baton.md` during a run are **not** automatically committed by that same run.
 They will be included the *next* time you run the script or perform a manual commit.
 *   Each time you run the script, it will display your detected operating system information.